Franz and Rosalie Schneider: Franz's execution

 In the days before his scheduled execution, Franz spent most of his time writing farewell letters to his loved ones and attempting to reconcile with his wife.
-According to contemporary newspapers, he was described as firm and unmoved by the sentence up until the day of his execution, where he appeared tired and gloomy due to an apparent lack of sleep, but later cheered up and spend most of the morning chatting with the guards.
+According to contemporary newspapers, he was described as firm and unmoved by the sentence up until the day of his execution, where he appeared tired and gloomy due to an apparent lack of sleep, but later cheered up and spent most of the morning chatting with the guards.
 His request for a last meal consisted of two portions of roast pork, red wine, Virginia-brand Cuban cigars, and two coffees with milk.

 In the early morning hours of March 17, 1892, Schneider was hanged in Vienna before a crowd of approximately 150–200, most of whom consisted of court officials, police officers, lawyers, doctors, and journalists.
 The execution was conducted by the official executioner of Austria-Hungary at the time, Jozef Seyfried.
-It was criticized for the fact that the executioners did put a black hood over Schneider face and for placing a spike under the gallows.
+It was criticized for the fact that the executioners did put a black hood over Schneider's face and for placing a spike under the gallows.
 Upon hearing of her husband's execution and that he had wished her all the best, Rosalie replied with reproach and refused to acknowledge him.